ethancrowley/advanced-homework-2/README.md

 ### Do
 * Take the html out of the App component and put in separate components
-  * Header - look for div with a className of "top-header"
+  * Header - look for div with a className of "top-header"X
-  * Footer - look for div with a className of "footer"
+  * Footer - look for div with a className of "footer"X
-  * ImageSlider - look for div with className of "image-slider"
+  * ImageSlider - look for div with className of "image-slider"X
   * ProductDetail - look for div with className of "grid_1_of_5"
     * Use PropTypes to require a prop "product"
     * Use product prop to populate the UI instead of hard coded
   * SubHeader - look for div with className of "sub-header"
   * TopNav - look for div with className of "top-nav"
 * Make sure to import and use all these components back in App